I don’t always regret our decision about moving to Rio de Janeiro, Brazil from Asia.

 **The following points are exactly what I wish I had been told and prepared for, as a young foreign woman, before moving to Rio de Janeiro, Brazil.
 Female expat friends in other South American cities have echoed similar (or exactly the same) concerns.
 Everything might not apply, but if something helps someone be more prepared in their move abroad: I’m happy about it.
 If I could go back and talk to pre-Brazil me, this is EXACTLY what I’d tell me.**

 That joyous, liberating feeling of absolute freedom you had in Asia?
 Shut it down and lock it up.

-After moving to Brazil, you’ll hear daily stories of robberies, stabbings, shootings, muggings, and rapes – not just on the news but from friends who themselves are robbed at knife point, and beaten up for no reason.
+After moving to Rio de Janeiro, you’ll hear daily stories of robberies, stabbings, shootings, muggings, and rapes – not just on the news but from friends who themselves are robbed at knife point, and beaten up for no reason.
 And you’ll witness things yourself – scary, sad, and soul-crushing things.

 You’ll feel scared sometimes, even in the middle of the day, maybe because a man has been trailing you, getting too close, and staring strangely.
 Or maybe because a guy actually grabs you, hard, and breaks the unspoken barrier with touch, when no one else is around and sets your heart pounding and your feet running as fast as you can.

 When a sudden noise wakes you up in the middle of the night, you don’t go immediately back to sleep, you worry a very really fear about what might be happening.

 Advice: Don’t wear flashy jewelry or have your cell phone out in public.
 Carry a backpack instead of a purse.

 Leave your wedding ring at home, and wear a cheap band instead.
 You don’t want to hesitate handing it over in a crucial moment that could cost you your life.

 2. If you do feel safe, you’ll may never feel truly comfortable.